rytrix/pwm-rust/README.md

 Keep hash is one giant salt store (lets maybe not ever keep hash since I don't use it in the actual program)

 # Todo
-Popup when vault has been modified and the app is closed